-Aloe vera is a plant that grows in tropical and sub-tropical areas of the world.
-People appreciate it for its decorative uses and medicinal properties.
+Aloe vera is a plant that grows in tropical and subtropical areas of the world.
+As it contains vitamins and minerals, aloe vera may be good for hair health.

 People have valued this member of the Liliaceae family for its many healing and regenerative properties for millennia.

 Advocates of using aloe vera for hair health point to its plentiful supply of vitamins, minerals, and other ingredients linked to hair growth.
 They say these properties are signs of its ability to promote healthy and abundant hair.

 The connection between the properties of aloe vera and hair vitality has not, as yet, been proven by scientific research.